Leeyyhh/Beamforming-Using-Camera-LiDAR-and-Pilots/README.md

 code_for_beamforming/
 ```

 These lists specify the fixed sample indices used in our experiments.
 When running the code, users only need to modify the dataset directory path according to their local setup.
-Users may also generate their own train/validation/test splits if needed, but the results reported in the paper are obtained using the provided fixed split.
+Users may also generate their own train/validation/test splits if needed.